adobe/reactor-developer-docs/api/release_notes/2019-release-notes.md

 Learn more and get started using Notes in the [Notes API](/api/reference/1.0/notes/index.md) section of the docs.

+The Notes API is not yet finalized, and may change in ways that are not backwards-compatible.

 ## 2019-09-04

 ### 1) Technical Accounts can use Product Profiles